初心

-At the beginning of my career, I had the opportunity to participate in the Google Summer of Code program, where I worked on an open-source project.
-After the program ended, I continued contributing to open source by joining the Apache Hama community.
-This experience allowed me to build a solid foundation in working with synchronization primitives and large-scale distributed systems.
+During undergrad, I participated in the Google Summer of Code program, where I worked on PhyloGeoRef, an open-source project for visualizing Phylogenetic trees in Google Earth.
+After the program ended, I started contributing to the Apache Hama project which was an open source implementation of the Google Pregel paper.
+This experience helped me build a solid foundation in concurrency and synchronization primitives in distributed systems.

-During my time at Georgia Tech, I had some memorable experiences.
-One of the highlights was being a part of the first deep-learning course offered on campus, where I built a system to detect skin cancer from skin lesions.
-In 2016, when deep learning was only beginning, this system was already achieving an impressive accuracy rate of 89%, comparable to that of an expert human.
-I was fortunate to work alongside skilled researchers and collaborate on two research papers with Professor Le Song's group.
-Our research was focused on detecting changes in dynamic events (Li et al., 2017) and information diffusion in online networks (Wang et al., 2018).
-I also worked on notable projects, including Multi-hop Question Answering, which used Key-Value Memory Networks and graph embeddings, and Epileptic Seizure detection through deep learning.
+During my time at Georgia Tech, I had the opportunity to take the first deep-learning course offered on campus, where I built a system to detect skin cancer from skin lesions.
+Back in 2016, as deep learning was just starting out, this system was already delivering an impressive accuracy of 89%, which was comparable to that of a human expert.
+The models were trained using the Torch Lua framework.
+I also collaborated on two research papers with Professor Le Song's group.
+Our research focused on detecting changes in dynamic events over networks (Li et al., 2017) and guiding information diffusion in online networks (Wang et al., 2018).
+Other projects I worked on during this time included Multi-Hop Question Answering using Key-Value Memory Networks, and Epileptic Seizure Detection through LSTMs.

 • [1]